 The Global City

-The Global City is a year-long course sequence designed to serve as a foundations course in the four-year University Honors Program curriculum.
+The Global City is a year-long course sequence designed to serve as a foundations course in the four-year Urban Honors College curriculum.
 It will introduce the basic intellectual framework for the social, cultural, political, and material study of the urban environment and rehearse the reading and writing skills necessary for the successful completion of a senior thesis.

 Completing The Global City sequence satisfies these requirements for a Bachelor of Arts, Bachelor of Fine Arts, Bachelor of Music, and Bachelor of Science degrees:

 - 8 credits in the area of arts and letters academic distribution area

 - 4 credits in the social science distribution area